Greetings,

 Like many of you, I've been a long-time Bob Dylan fan.

-To fight off the cold Detroit winter of 1964, I received a new fleece-lined, camel-colored suede coat which I wore as I pantomimed Dylan at the 7th-grade holiday talent show.
+To fight off the cold Detroit winter of 1964, I received a fleece-lined, camel-colored suede coat, which I wore as I pantomimed Dylan at the 7th-grade holiday talent show.
 While air-strumming an acoustic guitar, I faked playing a harmonica held by a bent coat hanger.
 I’m not sure how many of my classmates understood a word of it.
 But they loved it!
-They laughed at the funny lyrics and at me in my sunglasses and wig.
+They laughed at the funny lyrics and me in my sunglasses and wig.
 I thought I was cool.

 I chose "I Shall Be Free No.10" to fake-perform because of the very first verse.
-Bob said to me, to you, he was average, common too, and we were just alike.
+Bob said to me, he was average, common too, and we were just alike.
 Of course, we were not just alike, but I wanted to believe he was.
-Musically I'm inept; I can't play or sing a note.
+Musically, I'm inept; I can't play or sing a note.
 As a 60s tween, I found many of Bob's songs mystifying, his voice mesmerizing, and the lyrics visually intriguing.
 That was good enough for me to remain a fan for over 60 years.

 I’ve seen Bob Dylan in concert more than a dozen times.
 The first two times, in 1974, backed by The Band, in Toronto, Canada, and Ann Arbor, Michigan.
 And then numerous times with various band configurations throughout his Never-Ending Tour.

 What was I thinking? — It began as an “after retirement” hobby of sorts.
-His first original song to be published was “Song To Woody" so it became the subject of my first composition — delving into who inspired him, his friends, foes — And all the good people that traveled with him.
+His first original song to be published was “Song To Woody," so it became the subject of my first composition — delving into who inspired him, his friends, foes, and all the good people that traveled with him.

 After that, it was July 26, 1965 – The Morning After Going Electric — it got me thinking — WHAT WAS HE THINKING?

-By the time I tackled Bob Dylan Looks Out From Desolation Row.
-I was deep into it, there was no looking back.
+By the time I tackled Bob Dylan Looks Out From Desolation Row I was deep into it, there was no looking back.

 With over 700 Bob Dylan songs… I've only just begun.